The 26 Best Things to do in Loreto

 There are many sea birds around Loreto.

-Loreto is home of many species of seabird
+Loreto is home to many species of seabird

 Loreto FAQs